Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-13.md

 Of course, this is not a formal proof.
 It is possible to formally prove the security of hashed RSA signatures.
 The precise statement of security is: "if RSA is a secure trapdoor function and $H$ is modeled as a random oracle, then hashed RSA signatures are a secure signature scheme."
 Since we have not given formal definitions for either trapdoor functions or random oracles, we won't see the proof in this book.

 **to-do**
-Write a chapter on random oracle and other idealized models.
+> *Write a chapter on random oracle and other idealized models.*

 ## 13.4 Chinese Remainder Theorem

-When doing arithmetic $\bmod N,$ we can sometimes use knowledge of the factors $N=p q$ to speed things up.
+When doing arithmetic $\bmod\ N,$ we can sometimes use knowledge of the factors $N=p q$ to speed things up.
 This section discusses the math behind these speedups.

 **History.** In the *Sunzi Suanjing*, written some time around the 4 th century $\mathrm{CE}$, Chinese mathematician Sunzi posed an interesting puzzle involving remainders:

->"We have a number of things, but we do not know exactly how many.
+>*"We have a number of things, but we do not know exactly how many.
 If we count them by threes we have two left over.
 If we count them by fives we have three left over.
 If we count them by sevens we have two left over.
-How many things are there?
+How many things are there?* [^6]

+[^6]: Chinese text is from an old manuscript of Sunzi Suanjing, but my inability to speak the language prevents me from identifying the manuscript more precisely.
+English translation is from Joseph Needham, Science and Civilisation in China, vol. 3: Mathematics and Sciences of the Heavens and Earth, 1959.

 Sunzi's puzzle is the first known instance of a system of simultaneous equations involving modular arithmetic: In our notation, he is asking us to solve for $x$ in the following system of congruences:
 $$